tglucksmann/buybitcoinworldwide.github.io/_kb/bb_buy_bitcoin_without_id.md

 Your credit card is already tied to your identity, so [being able to buy bitcoin with a credit card](/en/buy-bitcoin-credit-debit-card/) without verification or ID is difficult.

 The only way to buy bitcoin with a credit card and no ID or verification is to use a prepaid card and find a trade partner on LocalBitcoins.
 It's up to the specific seller on [LocalBitcoins](http://buybitcoinww.co/local_bitcoins){:rel="nofollow"} to decide if they want your ID or verification details.
 You can browse through listings until you find someone willing to make a trade without the need for personal details.

+## ShapeShift

+Using [ShapeShift](/kb/buy-bitcoin-without-verification-id/#shapeshift) you can buy bitcoins with no ID, but that is because you need to buy altcoins or another digital token before buying.
+If you already have a token like Litecoin or Ethereum then you can buy bitcoins in seconds with no verification.
+No account is even required.

+## Bitcoin-OTC

+[Bitcoin-OTC](https://bitcoin-otc.com/) lets you use the web of trust to find reputable bitcoin sellers online.
+Be careful of scams!
+But if you do find a good seller you may be able to make a transaction without any ID or verification.